The science of freezing foods

 Freezing is a quick and convenient way to preserve fruits and vegetables at home.
-It is a popular method of home food preservation throughout Minnesota.
-Home frozen fruits and vegetables of high quality and maximum nutritional value can be produced done correctly (see freezing vegetables and herbs or freezing fruits).
+Home frozen fruits and vegetables of high quality and maximum nutritional value can be produced done correctly.
 Our directions are based on:

-- scientific knowledge of the effect of freezing on the tissues of fruits and vegetables; and
+- Scientific knowledge of the effect of freezing on the tissues of fruits and vegetables.

 Fresh fruits and vegetables, when harvested, continue to undergo chemical changes which can cause spoilage and deterioration of the product.
 This is why these products should be frozen as soon after harvest as possible and at their peak degree of ripeness.

 Enzymes cause loss of color, flavor changes and nutrient loss

 Fresh produce contains chemical compounds called enzymes which cause the loss of color, loss of nutrients, flavor changes, and color changes in frozen fruits and vegetables.
 These enzymes must be inactivated to prevent such reactions from taking place.